xiaoyao177147/grl_Diel_Pico/README.md

 * Field_SCS.R: R script for Fig. 1 (the field study in the northern SCS) and Table S3 of the paper;

-* model.R: R script for Fig. 3 (A simple model simulating the daily patterns of cell numbers, cell size, and biomass of Prochlorococcus) of the paper;
+* model.R: R script for Fig. 3 (A simple model simulating the daily patterns of Prochlorococcus) of the paper;

 * Table_S1.R: R script for Table S1 of the paper;